 - Your REST API interfaces

-- NEW: our internal creation of applications (retrospectively available)
+- our internal creation of applications (retrospectively available)

 1.2 HTTP referrer

 HTTP referrer is a familiar method used in online marketing.
 Prescreen uses this method to analyze the cookies of your applicants.
 However, an increasing number of browsers prevent this method of data collection from working correctly.
 This results in a higher susceptibility to errors and lower precision.
 We therefore recommend that in future data collected with this method only be used for comparison purposes.